arybin93/lmnad/README.md

 Project LMNAD without data was deployed locally, congratulations!

-### Setting up Database
-If you need data from site LMNAD locally (for testing and development goals),
-send request for getting data to arybin93@email.com

 ### Running celery worker
 1. Install Rabbit MQ
 2. Run celery with active venv and from root of project lmnad: